thomaspeklak/rauschen/README.md

 vim ./config/environment/production.json

 npm install         # to install your dependencies
+                    # be sure to have libgeoip installed otherwise you
+                    # get an error while installing node-geoip

 node reciever       # start the reciever node processor      # start the processor